Shihad: FVEY and 30th anniversary (2012–2020)

 The first single, "Think You're So Free", which was described by Double J's writer as sounding "more furious now than they ever have."
 Its music video was published on YouTube on 5 July 2014.
 Prior to the release of the album, Toogood explained that anger towards social injustice was a primary motivation during the songwriting process, "I don't have any answers but just as a concerned citizen, I'm going, 'This is bullshit'.
 The music's how we feel about that.
 It's fucking frustrating."
 Musically, the band chose a heavier sound, signifying a return to the first album, which the band found most enjoyable to play during their greatest hits tour.
 Shihad were featured on a new version of Jimmy Barnes' track, "Love and Hate", for the artist's album, 30:30 Hindsight (August 2014).

 Shihad performed their second album, Killjoy, to support its re-release as a remastered version at The Powerhouse, Auckland in May 2015.
 Together with Carl Cox they co-headlined the 2015 Rhythm & Alps festival at Cardrona Valley, Wānaka on New Years Eve.
 The band celebrated their 30th anniversary with tours in New Zealand and Australia during 2018.
 Ambient Lights Tim Gruar attended their show in October at The Waterfront's Shed 6, Wellington, and felt, "[they] have come from a thrash metal beginning but as they've grown they've become more and more tuneful, bringing us really great anthems along the way.
 And we heard those tonight."
 Chris Familton of Doubtful Sounds caught their set at Sydney's The Metro Theatre in late November, which "began with 'Think You're So Free' from their most recent album FVEY and worked its way back, in chronological order to 'Factory' from their debut Churn.

 In November 2020 Shihad signed with UNIFIED, the announcement coincided with the release of the group's cover version of Split Enz's "I Got You", the lead single from a tribute album by various artists, True Colours, New Colours: The Songs of Split Enz, due in February 2021.

 Old Gods (2021–2025)

-Throughout the first months of 2021, the band have been regularly updating Facebook with the progress of their 10th studio album, which is being produced by Birds of Tokyo's Adam Spark.
-"Tear Down Those Names" was released to streaming services, the lead single to the band's tenth studio album, entitled Old Gods.
+Throughout the first months of 2021, the band regularly updated Facebook with the progress of their 10th studio album, which was produced by Birds of Tokyo's Adam Spark.
+"Tear Down Those Names" was released to streaming services as the lead single to the band's tenth studio album, entitled Old Gods, which was released in October 2021.

 On 13 November 2024, the band announced their final tour, which started in December and ended on 16 March 2025 in Wellington.